-Hypertherm
+Hypertherm\

-Hypertherm Shape Cutting Control
+Shape Cutting Control Software Version 7.50

-Installation & Setup Guide Software Version 7.00 for Touch Screen CNCs be construed as a commitment by Hypertherm Automation[®].
-Hypertherm Automation[®] assumes no responsibility for any errors that may appear.
+DISCLAIMER The information in this document is subject to change without notice and should not be construed as a commitment by Hypertherm Automation®.
+Hypertherm Automation® assumes no responsibility for any errors that may appear.